jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 We know this first line represents movie ratings given by user 0.
 If this above line is stored in the *line* argument, passed to the *process_one_line* function, then this function will set:

-- matrix[0][87] to 3 // it's the first row, and that corresponds to matrix[0], and we the rating to movie 87 is 3.
+- matrix[0][87] to 3 // it's the first row, and that corresponds to matrix[0], and the rating to movie 87 is 3.
 - matrix[0][11] to 1
 - matrix[0][14] to 1
 - matrix[0][31] to 4